Akshay-PES/studio/docs/student-guide.md

 #### **Filter by Categories & Sub-Types**
 - **How it works:** This is a two-level filter.
 First, select a broad category, then narrow it down with a sub-type.
 - **Action:**
-  1. Check a main category box, like `Academics` or `Placement`.
+  1. Check a main category box, like `Academics` or `Exams`.
 The calendar will update to show all events in that category.
-  2. The "Sub-Types" section below it will then populate with options related to your choice (e.g., `ISA`, `Workshop`).
+  2. The "Sub-Types" section below it will then populate with options related to your choice (e.g., `Unit Test`, `Final Exam`).
   3. You can then check one or more sub-types to further refine your view.

-#### **Filter by Semester/Trimester**
+#### **Filter by Standard**
-- **How it works:** Shows only events and subjects relevant to a specific academic term.
+- **How it works:** Shows only events and subjects relevant to a specific standard.
-- **Action:** Check the box for your semester (e.g., `Sem/Trimester 3`).
-The "Subjects" list below will automatically update to show only courses taught in that semester.
+- **Action:** Check the box for your standard (e.g., `8th Standard`).
+The "Subjects" list below will automatically update to show only courses taught in that standard.

 #### **Filter by Subjects**
 - **How it works:** Perfect for tracking deadlines or classes for specific courses.